Deep Regression on Manifolds: A 3D Rotation Case Study: Abstract

 \section{Abstract}

-Many problems in machine learning involve regressing outputs that do not lie on a Euclidean space -- such as a discrete probability distribution, or the pose of an object.
-An approach to tackle these problems through gradient-based learning consists in including in the deep learning architecture a differentiable function mapping arbitrary inputs of a Euclidean space onto this manifold.
-In this work, we establish a set of properties that such mapping should satisfy to allow proper training, and illustrate it in the case of 3D rotations.
-Through theoretical considerations and methodological experiments on a variety of tasks, we compare various differentiable mappings on the 3D rotation space, and conjecture about the importance of the local \emph{linearity} of the mapping.
-We notably show that a mapping based on Procrustes orthonormalization of a $3 \times 3$ matrix generally performs best among the ones considered, but that rotation-vector representation might also be suitable when restricted to small angles.
+Many machine learning problems involve regressing variables on a non-Euclidean manifold -- \eg{} a discrete probability distribution, or the 6D pose of an object.
+One way to tackle these problems through gradient-based learning is to use a differentiable function that maps arbitrary inputs of a Euclidean space onto the manifold.
+In this paper, we establish a set of desirable properties for such mapping, and in particular highlight the importance of pre-images connectivity/convexity.
+We illustrate these properties with a case study regarding 3D rotations.
+Through theoretical considerations and methodological experiments on a variety of tasks, we review various differentiable mappings on the 3D rotation space, and conjecture about the importance of their local \emph{linearity}.
+We show that a mapping based on Procrustes orthonormalization generally performs best among the mappings considered, but that a rotation vector representation might also be suitable when restricted to small angles.